 What is the Tuition Payment Agreement and why do we have to return it?

 The Tuition Payment Agreement is the financial agreement and legal obligation between the student and the University.
 It is very important that we receive this form.
 The agreement needs to be signed by the student and returned to the Office of Business Affairs by July 31, 2015.
 Failure to return the signed agreement will prohibit registration.

 Why is the balance on my first statement so different from the balance we figured on the Payment Options Brochure?

 The first statement that you receive during the first week of July will show the actual charges that have been assessed to your student account as well as any aid that is expected.
 Some aid cannot be credited to the student account until the week before school begins.
 Most of this aid should show as anticipated aid on the billing statement.
 However, some aid, such as outside scholarships or aid still in process waiting on forms or approvals, may not show on the billing statement.
 This aid should appear on the August statement.
 If there is still anticipated aid on the September statement, you should contact the Financial Services Office to confirm there are no missing forms that would prohibit the aid from disbursing to the student account.

 When will I receive my first bill?

 The Office of Business Affairs will send students a billing statement the beginning of July for the fall semester.
 Payment is due by July 31.

 What other important forms need to be turned it before the start of school?

-The student needs to complete the blue FERPA form, which allows us to talk to any authorized party listed on the form about the tuition account and payment arrangements.
+The student needs to complete the Business Office FERPA form, which allows us to talk to any authorized party listed on the form about the tuition account and payment arrangements.
 The student also needs to sign the Federal Title IV Authorization form.
 This form allows us to use federal aid monies to pay for miscellaneous fees other than tuition and board, and also allows us to hold any refunds on the student account if that is what is desired.